saegl5/saegl5.gitlab.io/content/_index.md

 ## Course Material

 The latest binary release can be found on the [releases page](https://gitlab.com/saegl5/check-student-loans-resources/-/releases).
+Older releases can be found

 ## Native Apps